haroonawanofficial/AISA-Scanner/readme.md

 | Lightweight & CLI-Ready           | ✅           | ❌     | ✅    | ❌      |
 | Free and Open Source              | ✅           | ❌     | ✅    | ✅      |

-> ✅ **Why AISA-Scanner Wins**: It blends intelligent classification, autonomous enrichment, deep CVE-MSF relationships, and a lightweight, no-dependency interface for real-time scanning and reporting—all in one script.
+> **Why AISA-Scanner Wins**: It blends intelligent classification, autonomous enrichment, deep CVE-MSF relationships, and a lightweight, no-dependency interface for real-time scanning and reporting—all in one script.
+> Author: Haroon Ahmad Awan
+> haroon@cyberzeus.pk
 ---

 ## 🔧 Installation